adjusted cost base (or basis)

 gift acceptance committee

-a committee charged with the responsibility of evaluating proposed gifts and deciding whether it is in the best interest of the charity to accept them.
+a committee charged with the responsibility of evaluating proposed gifts and deciding whether it is in the best interest of the charity to accept them in consideration of the charity’s policies and procedures.

 a gift of property other than cash (e.g., a gift of securities, real estate, or art).